SoftCircuits/Silk/README.md

 The Silk language itself is designed to be relatively easy to learn.
 It has no semicolons or other excessive punctuation, and the language is not case sensitive.

+This project includes both the class library (Silk), and a test project/solution (TestSilk).
+If you download everything and run it, it will run the TestSilk application.
+You just need the class library to include Silk in your own projects.

 ## Also See:
 - [Using the Silk Library](docs/UsingLibrary.md)
 - [The Silk Language](docs/SilkLanguage.md)